When setting up your audio system, it can be very disappointing when one of the wires are too short to connect your

 Strip Wires: Use your wire stripper to strip away the plastic coating around the ends of the wires you intend to connect.

 Attach Crimp Connectors: Now attach the crimp connectors by taking the bare wires and inserting them into opposite sides of a crimp connector.
+Check out our guide on speaker wire connectors to learn more about crimp connectors.
 An alternative here is to solder the wires for a stronger connection.
 If you don’t know-how, you can follow our guide on how to solder speaker wires.
 The most important thing is that you have a strong connection and the speaker wires do not touch.
 You can check out our guide on what happens if speaker wires touch to learn more.

 Apply Heat: Now, apply heat to shrink the connectors using your heat source.
 This is not absolutely necessary but is a great idea to fully seal the connectors and prevent water from seeping in of the connectors from falling off.